 The KIT Career Fair is a job event organized by Career Service & Alumni.
 The fair offers you the opportunity to get in touch with companies and institutions directly on campus and thus get to know potential employers for your professional future.

-When is the date for the KIT Career Fair 2026?
+When is the date for the next KIT Career Fair?

-The next KIT Career Fair will take place on May 19-20, 2026.
-Each day, different companies will be there for you from 12 to 5 pm.
+The next KIT Career Fair is scheduled to take place on 11 and 12 May 2027.
+Different companies will be there to meet you on each day from 12 noon to 5 pm.

 Where does the KIT Career Fair take place?